nbulteau/mystravastats/README.md

 *Optional parameters*
 * -year: the year you request (default value is 2020).
 * -file: use locally download activities.
+* -filter: to filter activities on a specific distance in meters.
+For example : -filter 10000 will keep all the activities around 10000 m (+/- 5 %)

 Activities are download in a local directory, in that way only new and missing ones are downloaded from Strava.
 For people with a huge amount of long activities, I recommend to increase memory for example : -Xmx2048m (Set the maximum memory size to 2048 megabytes).